BatterieNguyen/Data_Analysis_with_SQL/Course_2.md

 - Feature of Hadoop => think of it like a pre-sorting into folders
 - Not change the way you query the table.
 - make updates // retrieval // joins faster.
 -----------
 ## Module 3 - SQL Problem Solving
+__A strategy for tackling any complicated query__

+Figure out potential questions --> Identify what end table looks like --> Identify tables need to be built --> Build subqueries (build viewd-item events and put it in own tables) --> Test Joins --> Give columns distinct names -->
 -----------
 ## Module 4 - Case Study: AB Testing